 2. Interview a Native French Speaker

 Whether they be from Quebec, France, Senegal, The Congo, Haiti, or Martinique, connecting with someone from a different cultural background is always a great learning opportunity.
 It’s also an especially great way to improve your language skills.
-Encourage your students to seek out people in their social network or their family and friends’ networks who come from a French speaking country.
+If you are planning a school trip to France for example encourage your students to improve their skills.
+Have them seek out people in their social network or their family and friends’ networks who come from a French speaking country.
 If they can meet them for coffee once or twice a month at least, it will do a great deal for their confidence and conversational skills in French.

 3. Take a West African/French Caribbean Dance Class